Gliptal/TPW-Settings/README.md

 - COLOR CHOOSER
   - The sliders can be used to select the wanted color
-  - In the top field the relative values are shown: simply copy (CTRL-C) and paste (CTRL-V) the string in the desired parameter field to have that color in your HUD
+  - In the top field the relative values are shown
+  - Click on one of the buttons to copy the selected value in the relevant parameter

 Limitations
 ======